Curzate® Fungicide Helps You Battle Late Blight in Potatoes

 Late blight evolves.
 The devastating fungal disease even jumps between crops.
 Potato growers have to stay on top of the latest methods of control to stay ahead in this high-stakes battle.

 There are 24 strains of late blight in North America so far.
-In fact, a new strain from tomatoes was the main cause of late-blight infection in potatoes in Western Canada in 2010.
 So, what can you do to keep late blight away?

 Carefully grade-out infected seed, cut and plant as soon as possible.
 Use a seed treatment that contains mancozeb, and do not over irrigate.
 Eliminate cull piles immediately.